henry-anderson/Ronin/DochAlgo/overview.md

 <b>a<sub>90</sub></b>: The 90 day activity of the player's main account<br />
 <b>a<sub>min</sub></b>: The minimum 90 day activity on the player's main account to qualify<br />
 <b>a<sub>cmin</sub></b>: The minimum combined 90 day activity to qualify<br />
+The player is required to have acquired at least 40% of the combined activity minimum on their main toon.
+This is necessary so that we don't give DG to a player who won't actually be using it.
+This number can range anywhere from 1000 to 2200 for gloves and 1800 to 3400 for anything higher.

 ### Combined Lifetime Minimum
 <table>